Lubbock Power and Light Transition: Spring 2025

 How and When Will Lubbock Deregulate?

-Lubbock has fully transitioned to ERCOT and citizens will be able to choose the retail electricity provider (REP) of their choice from 1/5/24 to 2/15/24.
+As of 2025, Lubbock has already fully transitioned to a competitive electricity market, and citizens are able to choose the retail electricity provider (REP) of their choice.
 If you do not choose a provider, you will be put with either Reliant, TXU, or Octopus Energy.
 Your service will officially start under your new company between 3/4/24 and 4/2/24.

 Sign up with Energy Ogre so you can get a cheap, new electricity plan.
 Don't get fooled into an expensive plan!